luc-vocab/gc/gc2_specs/SLEEPTRACK2_PHASES.md

 * Keep the auxiliary IMU board as a detachable piece.
 Can that one be made smaller ?
 * Remove the bno055 breakout with all the test points.
 * Add a "host" board for this one, adding the pico connector, as well as an easy way to change the ADO level (I2C address selection).
 Maybe a resistor that can be soldered in one of two positions?: https://www.tindie.com/products/onehorse/wearable-bno055-nano-board/
-* See how small we can make the board.
+* See how small we can make the main board.
 Ignore previous constraints about connector placement initially.
 * Does this need to stay a 4-layer board, or does moving to a 2-layer board provide any advantages ?

 Vibration circuit details: